 Indication CINRYZE® (C1 esterase inhibitor [human]) is indicated for routine prophylaxis against angioedema attacks in adults, adolescents and pediatric patients (6 years of age and older) with Hereditary Angioedema (HAE).

-Shire’s OnePath program offers product support for your patients with HAE.
-Through OnePath, patients are connected with a Patient Support Manager who can assist them with a variety of services, including:
+Takeda’s OnePath program offers product support for your eligible HAE patients prescribed a Takeda therapy.
+Through OnePath, patients are connected with a dedicated Patient Support Manager (PSM) who can assist them with a variety of services, including:

 Providing information about financial assistance options

 Working with specialty pharmacies to facilitate treatment access

 Setting up administration training for patients and caregivers, if requested

 Informing patients and family members about additional resources available to them

 Patients enrolled in OnePath can connect to the OnePath Mobile App at no cost.